Jūzenji: Relationship with Daigyōji

 Daigyōji is considered Jūzenji's uncle.
 He is known as an "evil god."
-He represents Japan's original landlord deities.
+He represents Japan's original jinushigami.
 By the thirteenth century, Daigyōji had a zoomorphic appearance.
 He is an avatar of Sarutahiko.
 Some medieval stories replace Ninigi with Jūzenji.
 The connection between Jūzenji and Daigyōji is explained in the Rō no miko ki.
 This text is about the origins of Jūzenji shrine mediums, known as the rō no miko.
 Sarutahiko and Daigyoji also have monkey associations.

 Artistic depiction

+絹本著色日吉山王宮曼荼羅図（14th century）。Among the Sanno deities and Buddhas lined up in the image, the eighth from the right on the bottom row is the monk-like figure of Jūzenji, and the Buddha placed above him is Jizō, the Buddha corresponding to him.

 Jūzenji is not often shown in art.
 When shown, he is usually a young or middle-aged monk.

 In the Sannō mandalas, Jūzenji appears with other deities.
 One description shows him as a monk over twenty years old.
 He holds a scroll and a fan.
 Another source describes him as a respected monk in dreams.

 One painting shows Jūzenji on a platform.
 A small monkey is climbing stairs towards him.
 Jizō is above him in a golden circle.
-The background shows rocks, trees, and seven stars.
+The background shows rocks, trees, and Big Dipper.
 These stars represent the seven upper Hie shrines.
 Monks from Mount Hiei mostly worshipped this form.

 Recently, images of Jūzenji as a youth have been found.
 There are a few examples.
 They show Jūzenji with similar features to Jizo.
 He has a wish-fulfilling jewel and a unique banner holder on a lotus stalk.

 In popular culture

-The shrine of Juzenji is a setting in The Tale of the Heike.
+The shrine of Jūzenji is a setting in The Tale of the Heike.